quakerpunk/gatsby-blog/content/blog/projects/index.md

 ## A New Programming Language

 One of my goals for 2021 is to learn a new programming language.
-Ater, it's a good idea.
 I was torn earlier this year between Go and Rust, but settled on learning Go (I'll likely follow up with Rust at some point).
-So far, so good, I've completed the [initial code tutorial on golang.org](https://golang.org/doc/tutorial/getting-started), and now I'm working my through [A Tour of Go](https://tour.golang.org/list).
+So far, so good, I've completed the [initial code tutorial on golang.org](https://golang.org/doc/tutorial/getting-started) and now I'm working my through [A Tour of Go](https://tour.golang.org/list).
 I'm seeking ideas for my first project once I'm finished with the tour.
-Right now, I'm looking at building a Discord bot or contributing to a open source project, but if some need comes up, I can always tackle it with Go.
+Right now, I'm looking at building a Discord bot (maybe the aforementioned Netlify Notifier) or contributing to a open source project.